Tribes of Galway: Modern use

-Similar to the nicknames used for other Irish counties, Galway city and county and its people are known as the tribesmen.
-This nickname is derived from this term.
+Similar to the nicknames used for other Irish counties, Galway city and county and its people are known as "the tribesmen".
+The nickname is in reference to the 14 tribes.

 The tribes also lend their names to 14 of the roundabouts in or around the boundaries of Galway city.
 The roundabouts are signposted on navy blue signs containing the tribe's name in the Irish language.